sartography/SpiffWorkflow/doc/bpmn/tasks.rst

 Manual Tasks
 ^^^^^^^^^^^^

 Our final task type is a Manual Task.
-We would use this task in the situation where the application might simply need to mark a task that requires user involvement complete without gathering any additional information from them.
+Manual Tasks represent work that occures outside of SpiffWorkflow's control.
+Say that you need to include a step in a process where the participant needs to stand up, walk over to the coffee maker, and poor the cup of coffee.
+Manual Tasks pause the process, and wait for confirmation that the step was completed.

 Text that will be displayed to the user is added in the "Instructions" panel.